polyphony-chat/.github/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-This code of conduct document is based on the Contributor Covenant Code of Conduct
+This code of conduct document is based on the Contributor Covenant Code of Conduct.

 ## Our Pledge